Salad Ideas Your Picky Eater Will Love

 Providing options doesn't mean, however, that you should always be preparing a special meal just for your picky eater.
 Research has demonstrated that it's helpful for parents to eat the same meal as their toddler whenever possible, so try making salad night a family affair.

-Finally, remember to focus on positive encouragement rather than punishment when it comes to your toddler trying new foods, and avoid coercive tactics such as offering "rewards" for eating certain things.
-The goal is to make your child feel safe to try — and potentially dislike — a wide variety of foods without the fear of pressure or judgment.
+Focus on positive encouragement rather than punishment when it comes to your toddler trying new foods, and avoid coercive tactics such as offering "rewards" for eating certain things.
+The goal is to make your child feel safe to try—and potentially dislike—a wide variety of foods without the fear of pressure or judgment.

 What if my toddler doesn't like lettuce?